metablockshq/metablocks.world/content/posts/2021-clay-bricks-versus-legos.md

 This works by leveraging an escrow contract.
 All NFTs are sent to this escrow contract and the contract in turn returns a JSON object which lists all the NFTs held by a user.
 This JSON object is on-chain and can be read by applications in a permissionless way.

-There are four main components in this standard: universes, base layers, augmentation and reduction.
+There are four main components in this standard: universes, base layers, augmentation and retraction.

 ## Universes